wayneIBM/vpc-on-classic/errors.md

 You referenced a resource that does not exist or one to which you do not have access.
 Please review your request to ensure that you specified the proper IDs and references.

-Refer to the [API documentation](https://{DomainName}/apidocs/vpc-on-classic){: new_window} for additional help.
+Refer to the [API documentation](https://{DomainName}/apidocs/vpc-on-classic){: external} for additional help.
 If this problem persists, [contact support](/docs/vpc-on-classic?topic=vpc-on-classic-getting-help-and-support).

 ## not_implemented
 **Message**: None

 The method is not implemented.
-Check your request to make sure you are calling a [valid API](https://{DomainName}/apidocs/vpc-on-classic){: new_window}.
+Check your request to make sure you are calling a [valid API](https://{DomainName}/apidocs/vpc-on-classic){: external}.
 [Contact support](/docs/vpc-on-classic?topic=vpc-on-classic-getting-help-and-support) if you expect this API to be implemented.

 ## not_in_address_prefix
 **Message**: The provided CIDR does not fit in any of the address prefixes in the provided zone.